vagos/asp-games/README.md

 # Introduction

-Code examples related to my thesis: "Automated Reasoning and Answer Set Programming in the Game Development Process".
+Code examples related to the work in "Answer Set Programming in Game Development: Use Cases and Empirical Study"

 # Contents